S-Cesc/S-Cesc/README.md

 - 👋 Hi, I’m @S-Cesc, and I have been working in software architecture since I began to program my Commodore-64 computer using hexadecimal binary programming, in 1982, as I was a child and I haven't got an assembler.
-Next, I wrote a BASIC interpreter for PDP-11 in 1984, in the 1st course of computer science, maybe to contradict my programming teacher, who said it was too complicated for a first-year student..
+Next, in the 1994 1st course of FIB computer science, I wrote a BASIC interpreter for PDP-11, maybe to contradict my programming teacher, who said it was too complicated for a first-year student..
-- 👀 I’m interested in programming languages, data structures, databases and, touching the AI world, knowledge representation, common sense, as well as computer science teaching and learning.
+- I’m interested in programming languages, data structures, databases and, touching the AI world, knowledge representation, common sense, as well as computer science teaching and learning.

 - 🌱 I’m currently learning Rust, and my interest focus on WebAssembly.